civiform/docs/docs/contributor-guide/developer-guide/deploy-system/developer-guide.md

 ### Running locally

-The most common flow for developers is to run the deployment script on your local machine to test your changes to the `civiform-deploy-infra` repository.
+The most common flow for developers is to run the deployment script on your local machine to test your changes to the `cloud-deploy-infra` repository.
 To do this, create a configuration file for your deployment and then run the setup script which pulls in the configuration values and applies them via Terraform to the deployment on your chosen cloud provider (AWS/Azure).